Enjoy the scenery of NE Iowa while visiting the art studies of NE Iowa talented and recognizable artists.

 Where

 The trailhead is located at 101 5th Ave.
-SE, Spring Grove, MN between Red’s Hometown Market and Spring Grove Gundersen Clinic.
-There is no need to search for parking, as there is a huge parking lot at Red’s that can be used for day parking.
-There is no overnight parking.
+SE, Spring Grove, MN, between Red’s Hometown Market and Spring Grove Gundersen Clinic.
+There is no need to search for parking, as Red’s has a large parking lot for day parking.
+Overnight parking is not allowed.

 Who